 I’ve spent my entire adult life feeling self-conscious about my upper arms.
 My slightly squidgy, pale, undefined triceps are a far cry from the tanned, toned triceps I covet of my arm crush Jennifer Aniston.
 My New Year’s resolution is annually consistent: ‘tone upper arms’.
 Yet despite my hang up, by the time summer makes an appearance all good fitness intentions have fallen along the wayside or into the bottom of a large glass of rosé.

 Luckily, given our climate, there are fairly few occasions where I have to expose them.
-When I do, I’m either on holiday and too hot/tipsy to care or have learnt to position myself in photos with the most arm-flattering angle (yes, there is such a thing).
-But at a wedding all sense of composure is replaced by excited waving, hugging, dancing with your hands in the air, all likely to be captured in unflattering candid photographs.
+When I do, I’m either on holiday and too hot or tipsy to care or have learnt to position myself in photos with the most arm-flattering angle… Yes, there is such a thing.
+At a wedding though, all sense of composure is replaced by excited waving, hugging, dancing with your hands in the air, all likely to be captured in unflattering candid photographs.

-And yes, my 41 year-old self knows that this is a ridiculous and insignificant hang-up, given that I have 2 perfectly functioning strong, healthy arms which carry my dead-weight son and the many bags us stylists cart around all day.
-But there it is, it’s my ‘thing’ and always has been.
+And yes, my 41-year-old self knows that this is a ridiculous and insignificant hang-up, given that I have two perfectly functioning strong, healthy arms, which carry my dead-weight son and the many bags us stylists cart around all day - but there it is, it’s my ‘thing’ and always has been.